Stunning Game of Thrones filming locations to see this summer

 Downhill Strand and Mussenden Temple, County Derry

 Stretching an impressive seven miles, the strand is one of the longest beaches in Northern Ireland and home to Dragonstone.
 Dragonstone is a small island at the (fictional) entrance of Blackwater Bay.
 The castle on the island (the real-life Mussenden Temple) is also called Dragonstone – the original family seat of the Targaryens, and the place where Daenerys was born one dark and stormy night.
-As Dragonstone also contains the volcano Dragonmount (and a hoard of Dragonglass) – expect to see this lair featured heavily as Season Seven (and hopefully more!) continues.
+Dragonstone also contains the volcano Dragonmount (and a hoard of Dragonglass).
+This lair was featured heavily on Season Seven.

 What’s the best way to see all these awesome locations?

 There are a few ways to embark on your very own Game of Thrones tour.
 Several cities have developed guided tours (like Belfast and Reykjavik), with all manner of tours springing to life.
 Not all are created equal.
 Research travelers’ reviews (Tripadvisor is a great tool for this) carefully.
 Some locations yield themselves easily to group tours, like Ireland’s Northern Coast and the remote areas of Iceland – where tour buses are not heavily impacting most ordinary citizens’ ways of life.

 Other cities, like Dubrovnik and Mdina are easily toured on foot.
 And in some cities, like Girona – where film crews brought the heart of the city to a standstill, gridlocking streets and traffic for months to accommodate filming, the locals are not especially welcoming of the big cheesy yellow tour buses featuring “Game of Thrones tours here!” as they jam the streets (again).